-The Sony A6000 series cameras have been best-sellers for Sony, but with the launch of the new Sony A6100 and A6600 models in 2019, Sony now has six APS-C mirrorless cameras on the market.
-How come?
+The Sony A6000 series cameras have been best-sellers for Sony, and with the launch of the new Sony A6100 and A6600 models in 2019, Sony had six APS-C mirrorless cameras on the market.
+Now, in 2023, the family has got even bigger with the launch of the flagship Sony A6700.
+So how come all seven models are still on sale today?
 And how are you supposed to work out which one to buy?

 It's all part of Sony's marketing strategy.
 It continually launches new versions of cameras, but keeps the old ones on sale at steadily decreasing prices.
 So even though the Sony A6000 is the oldest, it's also the cheapest and, therefore, we reckon one of the best cameras for beginners.
 The Sony A6400, meanwhile, is not the newest model, or the most advanced, but we think its price and features combined make it one of the best cameras for vlogging.